SANTA CLARA COUNTY, CALIFORNIA DECISION IS AT ODDS WITH COURTS ACROSS THE COUNTRY

 This is litigation by hindsight that has failed nationwide.
 Public nuisance cases filed in seven jurisdictions – Ohio, Rhode Island, Missouri, New Jersey, Illinois, New York and Wisconsin – have all been either rejected by courts or by a jury, or voluntarily dismissed.
 Suits against companies that long ago made white lead pigments used in residential paints have failed because the companies are not responsible for risks today resulting from others’ failure to maintain useful and legal products made long ago.
-Lead-based paint was specified and recommended by federal and state agencies for use in public and private buildings – all at a time when alleged current risks to children were not known or knowable.
+Moreover, when they last made white lead pigment, the alleged current risks to children were not known or knowable.
+Lead-based paint was also specified and recommended then by federal and state agencies for use in public and private buildings.
+Lead-based paint was specified and recommended by federal and state agencies for use in public and private buildings.

 Courts Have Held Public Nuisance Lawsuits Invalid as a Matter of Law